maudbv/BioticNoveltyIndex/README.md

 ## Content of the repository:

 - *FUNCTION BNI.calc.R* : function calculating the Biotic Novelty Index (BNI)
-- *FUNCTION BNI simulations.R* : a set of functions to simulate communities and explore the behaviour of the BNI, and two functions for plotting legends on figures
+- *FUNCTION BNI simulation functions.R* : a set of functions to simulate communities and explore the behaviour of the BNI, and two functions for plotting results
-- *data_BNI_simulations.Rdata* : a data file containing all the necessary data to reproduce figures from the article
-- *Simulation testing.R* : R script to re-run the 6 different simulation scenarios from the article
+- *Simulation testing.R* : R script to re-run the 9 different simulation scenarios from the article
-- *Simulation BNI.Rmd* : an Rmarkdown document illustrating the simulations in supplementary material 2